girder/large_image/girder_annotation/docs/annotations.rst

 Tiled pixelmap overlays
 ~~~~~~~~~~~~~~~~~~~~~~~

-Tiled pixelmap overlay annotations allow specifying a girder large
+Tiled pixelmap overlay annotations allow specifying a girder large image item
-image item to display on top of the base image to help represent
+to display on top of the base image to help represent categorical data.
+This
-categorical data.
+is often used with superpixels.
 The specified large image overlay should be a
-lossless tiled image where pixel values represent category indices
+lossless tiled image where pixel values represent category indices instead of
-instead of colors.
-Data provided along with the ID of the image item
+colors.
+Data provided along with the ID of the image item is used to color the
-is used to color the pixelmap based on the categorical data.
+pixelmap based on the categorical data.

 The element must contain a ``values`` array.
 The indices of this
 array correspond to pixel values on the pixelmap, and the values are